 At Strawbridge Animal Care, we have found that providing our veterinary staff with the latest medical technology is the key to enabling rapid and precise diagnoses.
-Having modern diagnostic tools at our disposal, including EKG, ultrasound, and digital radiology, as well as the resources of our in-house laboratory, ensures that we are able to evaluate every illness thoroughly.
+Having modern diagnostic tools at our disposal, including EKG, ultrasound, and digital radiology, as well as the resources of our in-house laboratory, ensures that we are able to accurately evaluate every illness.

 - Digital radiology (X-ray)